preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-tasks-when-authoring-processes/index.rst

-Working with tasks when authoring processes in Omnia 7.0
+Working with tasks when authoring processes in Omnia v7
 ===========================================================

+This page describes how working with process tasks work in Omnia 7.0 and later.

 Using the Tasks tab you can see three different lists: